viniciusrocsantiago/java-weatherapi-test/README.md

 # WeatherApp API
 A simple RESTful API built with Spring Boot to retrieve current weather data and forecasts for cities filtered by zip code.
 It is powered by external weather services.

-### Technologies Used
+### Technologies
 This project is a Java application utilizing the following key technologies:
 - Framework: Spring Boot 3.x
 - Build Tool: Maven (Inferred from standard Java/Spring setup)
 - Architecture: RESTful Web Service
 - Dependencies: Spring Web, likely uses a JSON processing library (Gson) and an HTTP client to communicate with the external weather API.
-- Caffeine (caching library): Indicator is displayed in console application if result is pulled from cache
+- Caffeine (caching library): An indicator is displayed in console application if result is pulled from cache
 - Testing: JUnit, Mockito

-### Getting Started
-These instructions will get a copy of the project up and running on your local machine for development and testing.

 #### Prerequisites
 You will need the following software installed:
 - Java Development Kit (JDK) 25
 - Maven
-- API Key from the external weather service (OpenWeatherMap API Key provided: Due to expire in 30 days) to configure the WeatherService.
+- The OpenWeatherMap API Key is required to configure the WeatherService. **Note:** This API Key is provided by application, and it was set to expire in 30 days.
 - Git

+### Getting Started
+These instructions will get a copy of the project up and running on your local machine for development and testing.

 ### Installation and Setup
 Clone the repository: